-ACTION EVALUATIO N SUMMARY OF PROGRESS (and comments) B2 Organize training sessions / workshops for enforcement authorities working at Hamad International Airport (HIA) to raise awareness about wildlife crime and strengthen capacity to combat it. on topics such as international policies governing wildlife trade, the detection and identification of illegal wildlife consignments, ivory and rhinoceros horn recognition and identification, applicable legislation, and protocol to follow.
-Achieved Two training workshops were held by CITES management authority to strengthen the capacity and raise awareness among employees of the different stakeholders involved in combat of wildlife trafficking in State of Qatar.
+ACTION EVALUATIO N SUMMARY OF PROGRESS (and comments) B2 Organize training sessions / workshops for enforcement authorities working at Hamad International Airport (HIA) to raise awareness about wildlife crime and strengthen capacity to combat it. on topics such as international policies governing wildlife trade, the detection and identification of illegal wildlife consignments, ivory and rhinoceros horn recognition and identification, applicable legislation, and protocol Two training workshops were held by CITES management authority to strengthen the capacity and raise awareness among employees of the different stakeholders involved in combat of wildlife trafficking in State of Qatar.
 The first workshop was held for three days in July 2018, and was attended by 30 employees from the Customs General Authority, Airport Security Department, Animal Resources Department, and new employees recruited for CITES Enforcement Authority.
-While the second workshop was held in March 2019 and was attended by 26 employees from the department, including 11 employees from Qatar Museums Authority Third workshop (March 2024) By March 2023.
+While the second workshop was held in March 2019 and was attended by 26 employees from the department, including 11 employees from Qatar Museums Authority Third workshop (March 2024) Achieved By March 2023.
 The third and largest workshop took place for four days involving more than 70 participants from the departments.
 This workshop was notable for its focus on combating illegal wildlife trade through the lens of CITES as a legal mechanism. sessions were designed to enhance understanding in several key areas: like introduction to cites, cites appendices, cites permits and certificates and NIAP etc. The workshops were organized on combat of illegal wildlife trade focusing on understanding of CITES as legal mechanism for combat of illegal international wildlife trade.
-Sessions dealt with CITES introduction, CITES appendices, species, identification of wildlife specimens in trade, CITES permits and certificates implementation of CITES procedures with emphasis on implementation of Qatar's NIAP requirements and legal procedure according to our national law on regulation of trade in endangered wildlife species and their products.
+Sessions dealt with CITES introduction, CITES appendices, species, identification of wildlife specimens in trade, CITES permits and certificates implementation of CITES procedures with emphasis on implementation of Qatar's NIAP requirements and legal procedure according to our national law on regulation of trade in endangered wildlife species and their products. to follow.
 The efficiency of the staff at Hamad International Airport was raised periodically, and the CITES management authority was able to test the extent of benefiting from these programs through its monthly follow-up of the extent of carrying out daily tasks.
-The interest in combating wildlife crime was in the highest state authorities in the State of Qatar, so we find that the training program for the year B3 Strengthen capacity among officers working at HIA, through the provision of operational handbooks and identification manuals.
+The interest in combating wildlife crime was in the highest state authorities in the State of Qatar, so we find that the training program for the year 2021 included training on the CITES Convention and combating wildlife crime, and this was in the context of the state program that covered other topics such as judicial control, unified electronic inspection, etc. B3 Strengthen capacity among officers working at HIA, through the provision of operational handbooks and identification manuals.
 Achieved An identification manual and operational handbook on NIAP implementation process at HIA has been prepared, Handbook of Common Traded Species listed in CITES - Middle East and North Africa region version has been prepared by IFAW and it was used in training.